minceheid/Speeduino-Copilot/README.md

 Although largely functional, this is not currently fully completed.
 Not all real time variables are made available.
 It's also possible that we could include faciltiies for a GPS/RTC module, to make the output more useful.

 # Behaviour
+*Note* Early development - I do not guarantee that the data is correct or even valid.
 By default, on boot, the code will create rolling logfiles of filename "test_0000.mlg", and will increment the filename every 1000KB.
 Existing files will be overwritten.
 In due course, it's likely that it should have a second counter and not overwrite the same file sequence.

 # Contributors